X

 • Guests & Episodes Mentioned:

-Bradley Beer: Chief Executive Officer of BMT Tax Depreciation
+Bradley Beer: Chief Executive Officer, BMT Tax Depreciation

 • Resources from Ben’s “What’s Making Property News”: